Our trip to Lullingstone Castle and The World Garden was gifted to Well Travelled Munchkins. All words, photos and opinions are our own.

-Take time to walk around the thoughtfully tended formal gardens and enjoy a picnic under the trees, which is actively encouraged!
+Take time to walk around the thoughtfully tended formal gardens.
+You can also enjoy a picnic under the trees, which is actively encouraged!

 This made our visit feel completely unhurried and laid-back and the freedom to totally relax with the kids.

 Then spend some time around the 15 acre lake before wandering off to explore the woodland.
 Here you will find a 18th century bathhouse and a walk along the river Darent.
-You can even have a little paddle in the shallows to cool off if you manage to visit on a hot day.
+If you visit on a hot day you can even have a little paddle in the shallows to cool off.

 There are light refreshments available and also a gift shop selling soap and honey made on the estate.